Focus was my “Word of the Year” in 2018.

 We usually get distracted easier when we don’t have a plan.

-Some people advise making a list of things you need to get done tomorrow the day before (today).
+Some people advise to make a list of things you need to get done tomorrow the day before (today).

 I tried.
 But then tomorrow comes and I am not feeling half of that list.